AlejandroJaramilloUran/getting_sp_ocurrences/README.md

 <h2>Description</h2>
-This is an example of how you can use R and RStudio to obtain sp ocurrences with some basic filters using the rgibf package.
+This is an example of how to use R to obtain sp ocurrences with some basic filters using the rgibf package.